-Dr. Sarah Williams is passionate about her work in Nutrigenomics, Functional, and Homeopathic Medicine.
+Dr. Sarah Williams is passionate about her work in Nutrigenomics, Genomics, Functional, and Homeopathic Medicine.
 As a Chiropractor she knows the importance of nerve function in maintaining good health.
 Other important aspects of health are nutrition, eating habits, exercise, emotional health, and spirituality.
 Eighty percent of the health conditions we face today are from lifestyle choices.

->

-> Functional medicine reflects a systems biology approach which involves an analysis of how
+Functional medicine reflects a systems biology approach which involves an analysis of how

 all components of the human biological system interact functionally with the environment over time.

 Functional medicine, in agreement with modern medicine, holds that the entire "patient story" needs

 to be heard and understood in context in order to truly help the patient.